amvro23/adsorption/README.md

 12     a_elovich [mg/g/min]       4.602398573502221
 13        b_elovich [g/mg]      0.05477589170964753
  ```
- Or you can have access in kinetic parameters individually in order to create your own plots.
+or you can have access in kinetic parameters individually in order to create your own plots.
   ```Python
 kinetic.avrami_params()
 ```